 The automatic process continuously looks for a match for the target thought.
 If it finds the thought, the controlled process carries out the distraction.

-Ironically, the very process that is initiated to stop a target thought enhances it.
+Ironically, by giving it a great deal of attention, the very act that is initiated to stop a targeted thought enhances it.

 This search-and-match process makes the person continually sensitive to the very thought that is unwanted and cues associated with it4.